PJutch/JCyberEvolution/README.md

 Under Linux or with MinGW, you need to download or build SFML and link against it.
 (It should work, but hasn't been tested)
-May be will be fixed in the future.
+May be it will be fixed in the future.

-After build, copy the contents of extlibs/SFML/bin to the folder with executable.
+After build, copy the contents of extlibs/SFML/bin to the directory with executable.